 Common Household Batteries

-The second kind, button-cell or coin, are the small round batteries that are found in watches, hearing aids, calculators, and more.
-Most of these nowadays are made of lithium, but older versions contained silver, cadmium, mercury, or another heavy metal.
-These should be recycled, and can be done at a battery takeback service or through your city or county’s recycling program.
+The second type, button-cell or coin batteries, are the small round batteries commonly found in watches, hearing aids, calculators, and more.
+Most modern versions are made of lithium, but older ones may contain silver, cadmium, mercury, or other heavy metals.
+These batteries should always be recycled, either through a battery takeback service or your local recycling program.

-The final common type of household batteries are lithium single-use.
-These often look similar to 9-Volt batteries, but also come in specialized shapes for cameras, calculators, and other equipments.
-According to the EPA, lithium batteries should not be put in trash or municipal recycling bins.
-Instead, they need to go to a proper recycling location.
+Lastly, lithium single-use batteries, which may resemble 9-Volt batteries but also come in specialized shapes for cameras, calculators, and other devices, require special handling.
+According to the EPA, these batteries should not be thrown in the trash or placed in municipal recycling bins.
+Instead, they must go through the appropriate battery recycling process at designated locations.

 Rechargeable and Technology Batteries